videolan/x265/doc/reST/cli.rst

 	the encoder from perhaps finding other predictions that also have no residual but require less signaling bits.
 Default disabled

+.. option:: --fast-intra, --no-fast-intra

+	Perform an initial scan of every fifth intra angular mode, then check modes +/- 2 distance from the best mode, then +/- 1 distance from the best mode, effectively performing a gradient descent.
+When enabled 10 modes in total are checked.
+When disabled all 33 angular modes are checked.
+Only applicable for :option:`--rd` levels 3 and below (medium preset and faster).

 .. option:: --weightp, -w, --no-weightp

 	Enable weighted prediction in P slices.
 This enables weighting